abelardojarab/emacs-config/.emacs.d/helm-grepint/README.md

 ### Description

-This package solves the following problem for me:
+This package solves the following problems for me:
 - A single function call interface to grep and therefore keybinding.
-- Selects the grep based on context: Inside a git-repository, runs git-grep, otherwise runs ag.
+- Selects the grep based on context: Inside a git-repository, runs `git-grep`, otherwise runs `ag`.
 - Uses helm to select candidates and jumps to the given line with RET.

+And the following additional problems (as of version 1.2.0):
+- A second interactive function `helm-grepint-grep-root`.
+This runs the grepping inside a root directory.
+By default this has been defined for the git-grep where it greps from the git root directory.
+- Inside a huge git repository one can create a file defined in the variable `helm-grepint-default-config-ag-presearch-marker-file` and it will set that directory as the root directory for grepping.
+It uses `ag` instead of `git-grep` as the grep.
+- The grepping is case-insensitive by default, but if an upper-case letter is given case-sensitive grepping is done.

 The following enables the aforementioned:

         (require 'helm-grepint)
+        (helm-grepint-set-default-config-latest)
+        (global-set-key (kbd "C-c g") #'helm-grepint-grep)
+        (global-set-key (kbd "C-c G") #'helm-grepint-grep-root)

+The original configuration (i.e. without the above additional features) is available with the following:

         (helm-grepint-set-default-config)
-        (global-set-key (kbd "C-c g") #'helm-grepint-grep)

 ### Key bindings within helm

-- RET selects an item and closes the helm session.
+- `RET`/`F1` selects an item and closes the helm session.
+- `F2` displays the grep results in a `grep-mode` buffer.
-- Right arrow selects the item, but does not close the helm session.
+- `Right-arrow` selects the item, but does not close the helm session.
 This is similar as `helm-occur`.

-### Additional features

-This has a second interactive function `helm-grepint-grep-root`.
-This runs the grepping inside a root directory.
-By default this has been defined for the git-grep where it greps from the git root directory.
+Default helmkeybindings for this feature are also available (`C-j` and `C-z`).
+- `M-c` cycles case sensitiveness.

 ### Customization